openjdk/guide/src/guide/code-owners.md

   * `jdk.unsupported.desktop` – Client Libs
   * `jdk.xml.dom` – Core Libs
   * `jdk.zipfs` – Core Libs
+  * `utils` –
+* `test`
-* `test` – The test directories follow to a large part the same structure as the source code in `src`.
+  * The test directories follow to a large part the same structure as the source code in `src`.
 The owners are the same for directories with the same names.

 ### Directories removed
 * hotspot